Admin Configuration

 • Snooze - From the X icon menu, the user can hide the item for 2, 6, or 12 months.

 • Dismiss - From the X icon menu, choosing Dismiss opens the dismiss-reason modal.
-After submission, the item is stored in Reports > EBDSI Dismissed Items.
+After submission, the item remains available in Reports.

 Accept modal for MIPS items